History of Nick’s Place

 December 2017 – Nick’s Place Junior kitchen and bathroom are built for feeding center.

-November 7 – We celebrate the first Birthday of Nick’s Place.
+November 7 – We celebrated the first birthday of Nick’s Place.
 Since we do not know the date of birth of any of the orphans we chose this day as the birthday of all of them and of Nick’s Place (Home of Hope).

 September – School starts for these eight children.
-We are sending them a school farther away from the Gitamuruka village so they may have the opportunity to learn English (as well as French and they native Kirundi).
-Now begins their education journey that we plan will lead them eventually through their University education.
+We sent them a school in the capital (Bujumbura) farther away from the Gitamuruka village so they may have the opportunity to learn English (as well as French and their native Kirundi).
+Now begins their education journey that we plan will lead them eventually through until their university education.

 July 24 – Nick’s Place (Home of Hope) OFFICIALLY OPENED with eight children.